Written by Tarja Laaninen (2nd edition),

-The purpose and scope of the existing regulation would remain unchanged; the few technical adjustments introduced to its text are only aimed at simplifying and clarifying it.
-However, according to spirits industry representatives, the proposal contains some substantive changes that need to be studied in detail to determine their impact.
-The procedure is still in its initial stages.
+According to spirits industry representatives, the proposal contains some substantive changes that need to be studied in detail to determine their impact.

 |Proposal for a Regulation of the European Parliament and of the Council on the definition, presentation and labelling of spirit drinks, the use of the names of spirit drinks in the presentation and labelling of other foodstuffs and the protection of geographical indications for spirit drinks|